SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 These are necessary to rebuild receiver state after loss of delta frames.
 The key frames are therefore more critical to deliver to the receiver than delta frames.

-Streaming video also contains audio frames which can be encoded separately and thus can be signaled separately.
+Streaming video also contains audio frames which can be encoded separately and thus can be signaled separately (requirement:
-Audio is more critical than video for almost all applications, but its importance (relative to other packets in the flow) is still an application decision.

-Examples: Super bowl, On-Demand Streaming
+REQ-MEDIA-KEYFRAME).

-REQ-MEDIA: Streaming video contains the occasional key frame ("i-frame") containing a full video frame.
-These are necessary to rebuild receiver state after loss of delta frames.
-The key frames are therefore more critical to deliver to the receiver than delta frames.
-Streaming video also contains audio frames which can be encoded separately and thus can be signaled separately.
-Audio is more critical than video for almost all applications, but its importance (relative to other packets in the flow) is still an application decision.
-Client to network signaling is required to signal the relative importance.
+Audio is more critical than video for almost all applications, but its importance (relative to other packets in the flow) is still an application decision (requirements: REQ-MEDIA-AV-SEPARATE, REQ-MEDIA-CLIENT-DECIDES).

+Especially with media over QUIC, the server or proxy sends the same stream to all receivers, including the same metadata.
+Thus, when a client needs different prioritization (e.g., video over audio), this is only achievable by signaling that priority inversion from the client to the ISP router (requirement: REQ-CLIENT-DECIDES).

+Examples: live broadcast, on-demand video streaming

+REQ-MEDIA-KEYFRAME: Video contains partial frames and full frames, which need to be distinguished so that full frames can be indicated to the network.

+REQ-MEDIA-AV-SEPARATE:  Audio can be prioritized differently than video.

 ## Interactive Media {#uc-interactive}